JamieS56/Milestone-Project-4/README.md

     #### Desktop
     ![Checkout page wireframe on desktop](media/README/wireframes/checkout-desktop.jpg)

-    The checkout page is designed for ease of inputting card info.
-It shows a small form with the required info to send them a ticket by email, also an order confirmation tab so they can check what they are ordering before clicking buy.
+    The checkout page wants to make them putting there card info in as easy as possible so it shows a small form with the required info to send them a ticket by email and also an order confirmation tab so they can check what they are ordering before clicking buy.

     Changes in final design:

-    * In the final design the order confirmation is above the checkout form.
-It is only 3 lines of info, the fixture the number of tickets and the price, so you don't need to take up half the page's space.
-It is on top because logically you check it before you confirm payment.
+    * In the final design the order confirmation is above the checkout form because theres only 3 lines of info, the fixture the number of tickets and the price, so you don't need to take up half the pages space with that.
+Also it is ontop because logically you check it before you confirm payment.

     #### Mobile
     ![Checkout page wireframe on mobile](media/README/wireframes/checkout-mobile.jpg)

-    Mobile includes the same content but just vertically stacked so that nothing is condensed.
+    Mobile includes the same content but just vertically stacked so nothing is squashed.

     Changes in final design:

-    * Only change is order confirmation is on top because logically you check it before you confirm payment.
+    * Only change is order confirmation is ontop because logically you check it before you confirm payment.

 ## Features
 ### General UI:

-* A dynamically changing nav bar that looks good across all devices, on mobile has an off canvas side menu that displays all the same tabs that would be shown on desktop.
+* A dynamically changing nav bar that looks good across all devices, on mobile has an offcanvas side menu that displays all the same tabs that would be shown on desktop.

-* Nav bar is styled in a trapezoid shape so it lines up nicely with the right hand side of the page and keeps that sharp lined design I'm aiming for for.
+* Nave bar is styled in a trapezoid shape so it lines up nicely with the right and side of the page and keeps that sharp lined design I'm going for.

 * Footer has email for contact info and links to social accounts so that the user can easily find out more about us or contact us.

-* Toasts popup in the bottom right displaying any message the server has for the user.
-The toasts are color coded depending on the type of message.
+* Toasts popup in the bottom right displaying any message the server has for the user, the toasts are color coded depending on the type of message.

     | Message | Color  |
     | ------- | ------ |